 The mtDNA is not autonomous; it depends on nuclear-encoded factors for its replication, transcription, and translation.
-In addition, nDNA encodes most subunits of the ETC and other proteins that are important for their assembly.
-The nDNA mutations that affect the ETC can be divided into (1) mitochondrial depletion syndromes (MDS); (2) mutations causing multiple mtDNA deletions; and (3) mutations causing isolated ETC deficiencies.
+In addition to encoding most subunits of the respiratory chain, nDNA encodes proteins that are important for respiratory chain assembly, mtDNA maintenance, mitochondrial membrane integrity, and other aspects of mitochondrial function.
+The nDNA mutations that affect the respiratory chain can be divided into (1) mitochondrial depletion syndromes (MDS); (2) mutations causing multiple mtDNA deletions; and (3) mutations causing isolated ETC deficiencies.

 |Present in myopathy|

 |ETC subunit-complex deficiency||COX assembly genes||LS, myopathy||Absent in LS